metosin/reitit/doc/ring/data_driven_middleware.md

 Reitit defines middleware as data:

 1. Middleware can be defined as first-class data entries
-2. Middleware can be defined as a [duct-style](https://github.com/duct-framework/duct/wiki/Configuration) vector (of middleware)
+2. Middleware can be mounted as a [duct-style](https://github.com/duct-framework/duct/wiki/Configuration) vector (of middleware)
 4. Middleware can be optimized & [compiled](compiling_middleware.md) againt an endpoint
 3. Middleware chain can be transformed by the router

 ## Middleware as data

-All values in the `:middleware` vector in the route data are coerced into `reitit.middleware/Middleware` Records with using the `reitit.middleware/IntoMiddleware` Protocol.
+All values in the `:middleware` vector in the route data are expanded into `reitit.middleware/Middleware` Records with using the `reitit.middleware/IntoMiddleware` Protocol.
 By default, functions, maps and `Middleware` records are allowed.

 Records can have arbitrary keys, but the following keys have a special purpose: